AI Agents

 The process: what the finance reconciliation skill does on every run

-Three source systems that do not communicate with each other (ERP, bank feed, expense management) previously required someone to export data, cross-reference it manually, identify discrepancies, and build a report.
-The manual version was time-consuming, error-prone, and produced a result that was already out of date before the person finished.
+Before the agent, someone had to export data from the ERP, the bank feed, and the expense management system, cross-reference it manually, identify discrepancies, and build a report.
+The manual version was time-consuming, error-prone, and already out of date before the person finished.

 The Graph Digital finance reconciliation agent performs four operations on each run: